deweya/chart-repo-pr-action/README.md

 * A personal access token.
 See [The auth_token Parameter](#the-auth_token-parameter) section of this doc for more information.

 ## Basic Usage
 Below shows the basic usage to include this Action in your workflow.
+This action is to be used in your local repo containing the Helm charts you'd like to copy.
 ```yaml
 name: Submit PR to chart repository
 on: